As monuments fall, Confederate carving has size on its side

 After organizing a protest where thousands marched in neighboring Atlanta, 19-year-old Zoe Bambara held a demonstration June 4 with a much smaller group — her permit allowed no more than 25 — inside the state park where the sculpture has drawn millions of tourists for decades.

-“The Confederacy doesn’t celebrate the South; it celebrates white supremacy,” Bambara said.
+“The Confederacy doesn’t celebrate the South; it celebrates white supremacy,” said Bambara, who is Black.
 “The people on that mountain, they hated me.
 They didn’t know me, but they hated me and my ancestors.
 It hurts to see those people celebrated and a memorial dedicated to them.”

 Still, Bambara admits she’s at a loss for what should be done with the massive monument, conceived some 50 years after the Civil War ended but not finished until 1972.